 The female migrant’s story is often filled with tales of victimhood, vulnerability, and exploitation.
 But there are positive stories too.
 This research highlights the opportunities that migration can offer for female empowerment.

-Carried out with in-country and international partners, this collaborative project aims to support inclusive growth in Mozambique that substantially improves the living standards of the country’s population over the long term — to help ensure no one is left behind.
+Carried out with in-country and international partners, this collaborative project aims to support economic growth in Mozambique that substantially improves the living standards of the country’s population over the long term, to ensure no one is left behind.